Table of Contents

 It’s not the strap material.
 It’s the stitching that fails.
 Or it could be both, but the stitching is what’s failing first.

 This knowledge sent me to do research on the stitching, and stitching material, used on Titan’s straps.
 Maybe I could get a high res image and start comparing.
-Alas, as of writing, Titan removed all of their safety straps from their site.
-I figured they would just be marked out of stock, but no, the pages are actually removed.
+Alas, as of writing, Titan removed all of their older safety straps from their site.

-Of note that is that there is only a single box-x.
-Two would be better, as StrapWorks does.
+Note that there is only a single box-x.
+Two would be better.
 But with the way Titan’s straps were failing, I don’t expect that would have made a difference.
 It appears to be the thread that was the problem.
-They needed stronger thread, or possibly only because they were using the box-x pattern.

-So as we go through some other designs below, I’ll point out the stitching and how it differs from Titan’s.
+So as we go through some other designs below, including Titan’s new one, I’ll point out the stitching and how it differs from Titan’s original one.

 So What Brands of Safety Straps Are Good?